simonejw/MonAmiParis/README.md

 Welcome to Mon Ami Paris, a data visualization web app that allows users to explore various public resources and services in Paris, France.

 ## Usage
-To use Mon Ami Paris, simply run the mon_ami_paris.py script in your preferred Python environment.
+To use Mon Ami Paris, simply visit the Mon Ami Paris page on Streamlit Community Cloud.
 The app will open in a new browser window, allowing you to explore the map and select various public resources and services to display.

 ## Features

 Mon Ami Paris currently includes the following features:

-- Visiting checkbox for visitors to Paris
-- City Services checkbox for practical information about Paris
-- Walks through the city checkbox for discovering the city
-- Public restrooms, elevators, water refill stations, defibrillators, wifi hotspots and Vélib markers on the map
+- Interactive map of Paris with various views to help you navigate the city
+- Three separate map views of public resources, services, and visiting sites
-- Marker clustering for improved performance
+- Bilingual support for English and French

 ## Requirements
 Mon Ami Paris requires the following Python packages: